 The Serial Flash Discoverable Parameters (SFDP) contain information describing the characteristics of the device.
-This allows device-independent, JEDEC ID-independent, and forward/backward compatible software support for all future Serial Flash device families.
-See Table 11-1 on page 55 for address and data val-
+This allows device-independent, JEDEC IDindependent, and forward/backward compatible software support for all future Serial Flash device families.
+See Table 11-1 for address and data values.

-Initiate SFDP by executing an 8-bit command, 5AH, followed by address bits A[23-0] and a dummy byte.
-CE# must remain active low for the duration of the SFDP cycle.
+Initiate SFDP by executing an 8-bit command, 5AH, followed by address bits A[23:0] and a dummy byte.
+CE# must remain active-low for the duration of the SFDP cycle.
 For the SFDP sequence, see Figure 5-18.